Hiltaba Nature Reserve: Flora and fauna

-Other plant species which can be seen on the property include bullock bush, eucalyptus socialis (a type of mallee), lobe-leaf hop bush (Dodonaea lobulata), paperbark, black oak, native apricot and western myall.
+Other plant species that can be seen on the property include bullock bush, eucalyptus socialis (a type of mallee), lobe-leaf hop bush (Dodonaea lobulata), paperbark, black oak, native apricot, and western myall.

-There are many species of kangaroos and wallabies, as well as southern hairy-nosed wombats, echidnas, dunnarts, and varioust types of lizards, including Gould's goannas and black-headed monitors, and snakes.
+There are many species of kangaroos and wallabies, as well as southern hairy-nosed wombats, echidnas, dunnarts, and various types of lizards, including Gould's goannas, black-headed monitors, and snakes.
 Bird species include the emu, mulga parrot, and Port Lincoln parrot.